GameServerManagers/LinuxGSM-Docs/Monitor.md

 `crontab -e`

-**ATTENTION !** Replace the username and gameserver according to your requirements
+> ATTENTION: Replace the username and gameserver according to your requirements

 Here is an example of a user based cronjob to monitor your server every 5 minutes :